 2Is the problem too big to address?
 While the problem is huge, the solutions are easy, affordable, and proven to work.
 In 2015 the UN completed its Millennium Development Goals which in part sought to cut global hunger in half.
 This goal was achieved early, and the UN now targets zero hunger by 2030.
 It estimates that this lofty goal can be achieved with an additional $264 billion spent globally per year.
 This is less than the United States currently spends on interest payments on the national debt $283 billion and less than half of the U.S. defense budget $612 billion.
 Click here to read facts about poverty-reduction successes occurring across the globe.

 3Why should the United States address poverty abroad when we have it here?
 These are not competing interests.
 Our foreign policy should be focused on international poverty because it’s the right thing to do and because it’s in our strategic interest.
 And for the same reasons our domestic policy should focus on poverty at home.

-4What is the biggest hurdle in achieving the Millennium Goals and ending world hunger?
+4What is the biggest hurdle in achieving the UN Sustainable Development Goals and ending world hunger?
 Leadership from Congress and the White House.
 We’re the first country in history that has the ability and political power to end world hunger.
-As the world’s agenda-setter, the United States is in the unique position of leading the fight to reduce poverty and ensure that the Millennium Goals are achieved, with help from other nations and the private sector.
+As the world’s agenda-setter, the United States is in the unique position of leading the fight to reduce poverty and ensure that the Sustainable Development Goals are achieved, with help from other nations and the private sector.

 5How is poverty fought on the ground?
 The strategies range from teaching farmers how to increase crop productivity to giving small loans to women so they can buy ovens and earn money selling bread.
 Click here to learn about more strategies.